OpenBB-finance/OpenBB/openbb_terminal/API_README.md

 # OpenBB SDK

-OpenBB SDK allows you to access to all OpenBB Terminal's capabilities programmatically.
-You will now have the building blocks to create tools and applications on top, whether that is a visualization dashboard or your own Python script.
+OpenBB SDK gives you direct and programmatic access to all capabilities from OpenBB Terminal.
+You will have the necessary building blocks to create your own financial tools and applications, whether that be a visualization dashboard or a custom report on Jupyter Notebook.
+With OpenBB SDK, you can access to normalized financial data from dozens of data providers, without having to develop your own integrations from scratch.
+On top of financial data feeds, OpenBB SDK also provides you with a toolbox to perform financial analysis on a variety of asset classes, including stocks, crypto, ETFs, funds; the economy as well as your portfolios.

-You can get direct access to normalized financial data from multiple data providers, without having to develop your own integration from scratch.
-In addition, OpenBB SDK gives you a set of the toolbox to perform financial analysis on a variety of asset classes, including stocks, crypto, ETFs, funds; the economy as well as your portfolios.
+OpenBB SDK is created and maintained by OpenBB team together with the contributions from hundreds of community members.
+This gives us an unrivaled speed of development and the ability to maintain stable integrations with numerous third-party data providers.
+Developing and maintaining an full-blown investment research infrastructure from the ground up takes a lot of time and effort.
+However, it does not have to be.
+Take advantage of OpenBB SDK with its out-of-the-box data connectors and financial analysis toolkit; so that you can focus on designing and building your financial reports and applications.

 ## Installation